joaopn/joaopn.github.io/_posts/2020-06-01-covid19deaths.md

 We find that, for larger estimates of the CFR still in a reasonable range, highly connected people ($K=1000$) are likely to start observing deaths with a fraction of infection under $1\%$.
 Most people ($K=150$), however, still would not observe deaths until infection reaches $\approx 10\%$.

 We can improve the analysis a bit.
-As mentioned, the $CFR$ depends heavily on age, with much higher fatality rates among the elderly.
-While there are large uncertainties and likely systematic biases in estimating the $CFR$, values obtained from different countries all follow the same trend [[1](https://ourworldindata.org/mortality-risk-covid#case-fatality-rate-of-covid-19-by-age)].
+As mentioned, the CFR depends heavily on age, with much higher fatality rates among the elderly.
+While there are large uncertainties and likely systematic biases in estimating the CFR, values obtained from different countries all follow the same trend [[1](https://ourworldindata.org/mortality-risk-covid#case-fatality-rate-of-covid-19-by-age)].

-A better estimate for the probability of death then takes into account both the age dependency of the $CFR$, and the age distribution (also known as *population pyramid*) of a given society.
+A better estimate for the probability of death then takes into account both the age dependency of the CFR, and the age distribution (also known as *population pyramid*) of a given society.
 We assume that cases are spread homogeneously in the population, and that the age of the people we know follows the age distribution of the general population.
 With this, our expression for $P$ becomes:

 \begin{equation}
 P = 1 - \left(1-R \sum_i f_i\times CFR_i \right)^K
 \end{equation}

-where $CFR_i$ and $f_i$ are respectively the $CFR$ and fraction of the population in age group $i$.
-We here use the $CFR$ estimated from the initial outbreak in China:
+where $CFR_i$ and $f_i$ are respectively the CFR and fraction of the population in age group $i$.
+We here use the CFR estimated from the initial outbreak in China:

 | Age group | 0-9 | 10-19 | 20-29 | 30-39 | 40-49 | 50-59 | 60-69 | 70-79 | 80+ |
 |:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|